Overview of Vermont Taxes

 The base sales tax in Vermont is 6%.
 This applies to goods and some services in Vermont.
 Certain types of items are specifically exempted.
 In addition to that 6% state rate, a number of cities in Vermont collect their own 1% local option sales tax.

-The table below shows the state, local option and total sales tax rates for the Vermont cities that collect the extra tax.
-Any cities not shown do not collect the additional 1% tax, which means that taxable goods bought there will only be subject to the 6% state rate.
+The table below shows the total sales tax rates for the Vermont counties that collect the extra tax.

 The most important exemptions to these rates are for food (as long as it is intended for off-site consumption), prescription and some over-the-counter drugs, medical equipment (such as wheelchairs or oxygen equipment) and newspapers.
 Purchases of clothing are also untaxed, as Vermont is one of a handful of states to exempt clothing items from sales tax.
 Motor vehicles are subject to a 6% tax levied by the Vermont Department of Motor Vehicles and are therefore exempt from the local option rates above.